gdsmith1/workflow-testing/README.md

 Will need a workflow regardless to go into each app and build a container, upload to ghcr EC2 will have to be provisioned to at least run docker compose

+Need to separate sentences during transcription process based on inferences to get somewhat coherent results

 ## File Structure
 ```